Mouad-Ze/N-Puzzle-Solver/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Based on UC Berkeley's AI course materials
 - Original implementations by John DeNero and Dan Klein
 - Student implementations and enhancements by various contributors

-## Contact

-For questions or suggestions, please open an issue or contact the maintainers.